Tntpot/http-418/src/content/blog/git-worktree.md

 ```bash
 git worktree remove ../worktree-1
 ```
-The `remove` command can be executed with one parameter, the `path` to our worktree that we want to remove.
+The `remove` command can be executed with one parameter — the `path` to our worktree that we want to remove.

 That's it!
 That simple — but very effective in the right circumstances.